Experiences & Amenities

-The South Takeout area is closed to vehicle traffic April 1 thru September 30, annually.
-Access to the South Takeout is available year-round by trail from the South Main parking area or by scheduling transportation with Paddling Adventures.
-Please call (386) 497-1113 for more details and pricing.
+The south takeout area is closed to vehicle traffic April 1 through September 30 annually.
+Access to the south takeout is available year-round by trail from the south main parking area or by scheduling transportation with Paddling Adventures.
+Please call 386-497-1113 for details and pricing.

 Well-behaved dogs are welcome at Ichetucknee Springs State Park.
 They must be kept on a 6-foot leash at all times and cannot be left unattended for more than a half-hour.

 Dogs are permitted only on the Trestle Point and Pine Ridge Trails located at the north end.
 Dogs are not permitted on the trails to the springs or river, or in the springs or river.